Long-Term Care Nurse Resume Example

 Starting out as a nursing home nurse feels daunting, but you’ve got more skills than you think.
 Every clinical rotation, volunteer job, or certification counts on your resume.

 I always highlight my ability to work in fast-paced environments and adapt to new protocols.
-Facilities want to see I can handle basic patient care and communicate well with residents.
+Facilities want to see I can handle basic patient care and communicate well with residents, so including a cover letter can help highlight these qualities.

 You don’t need years of experience to stand out.
 Showing your reliable attendance, good teamwork, and a compassionate attitude can help you land that first job in long-term care.